pubkey/rxdb/docs-src/docs/fulltext-search.md

 const flexSearch = await addFulltextSearch({
     // unique identifier.
 Used to store metadata and continue indexing on restarts/reloads.
     identifier: 'my-search',
-    // The source collection on whoose documents the search is based on
+    // The source collection on whose documents the search is based on
     collection: myRxCollection,
     /**
      * Transforms the document data to a given searchable string.